Extended field theories are local and have classifying spaces: Introduction

+To compare theorem \cref{cob.part1} (for $\BBord_d$) with the result of Lurie \cite{Lurie.TFT} in the special case of topological structures, observe that every presheaf on $\frakFEmb_d$ canonically gives rise to an $\O(d)$-equivariant space by evaluating a presheaf on the object given by the canonical map $(\RR^d\to \RR^0)\in \frakFEmb_d$, whose simplicial monoid of endomorphisms is homotopy equivalent to (the singular complex of) $\O(d)$.
+The $\O(d)$-action on this space is supplied by the $\O(d)$-action on $\RR^d$.
+Natural transformations between presheaves on $\frakFEmb_d$ induce equivariant maps between the corresponding $\O(d)$-equivariant spaces, so the right side of \cref{cob1} can be thought of as a geometric refinement of the equivariant maps of spaces that appears in Lurie \cite{Lurie.TFT}.
+See \scref{fiberwiseshape} for details.

+Equation \cref{cob1} does not quite yield a full proof of the cobordism hypothesis, because the target category~$T$ has changed to the somewhat mysterious sheaf of $(\infty,d)$-categories $T_d$.
+In order to complete the proof of (the geometric refinement of) the cobordism hypothesis, it remains to relate $T_d$ to the original target category~$T$.
+More precisely, one must show that when $T$ has all duals, there is an equivalence of $(\infty,d)$-categories $T_d(\RR^d\to \RR^0)\simeq T^{\times}$, where $T^{\times}$ denotes the core of~$T$.
+This also proves that the right side of \cref{cob1} is an $\infty$-groupoid (i.e., we can replace $\Funmonglob$ by the mapping simplicial set functor).
+This is the focus of the sequel paper \cite{GradyPavlov.GCH} and the statement is only true in the case of the bordism category with isotopies $\BBord_d$.
+We expand on this in the sequel.

-The results of Berwick-Evans, Boavida de Brito, and the second author \cite{BEBdBP}, see also \cite{Pavlov} can be used to construct a classifying space for field theories.
-More precisely, we can construct (rather explicitly) a space $\csp\FFT_{d,T,{\cal S}}$ such that the following holds.
+In \cref{applications}, we offer some applications.
+The locality property (\cref{local}) puts us in a position to apply the results of Berwick-Evans, Boavida de Brito, and the second author \cite{BEBdBP} (see also \cite{Pavlov.Diffeo}) to the $\infty$-sheaf $\FFT_{d,T}$.
+More precisely, we can construct (rather explicitly) a space $\csp\FFT_{d,T,\gs}$ such that the following holds.

-\begin{theorem} For all smooth manifolds $X$ and geometric structures ${\cal S}$, we have a bijective correspondence
+\begin{theorem} For all smooth manifolds $X$ and geometric structures $\gs$, we have a bijective correspondence

 where on the right we take homotopy classes of maps. \end{theorem}